-General guideline If you use both P1 and P2, they must be located in the same subnet.
-The default gateway is automatically assigned to P2 (which is bound to eth1).
+General guideline If you use both P1 and P2, the default gateway is automatically assigned to P2 (which is bound to eth1).
 Ensure that outbound packets can reach the Internet.
 IP address (P1 or P2 interface) Required.
 Subnet mask Required.
 Default gateway Required.
 The gateway must be in the same subnet as the IP address of the interface (P1 or P2) used for communicating with the Internet (outbound traffic).
-If you use both P1 and P2, they must be located in the same subnet.
-The default gateway is automatically assigned to P2 (which is bound to eth1).
 Ensure that outbound packets can reach the Internet.
 Primary DNS Required.
 IP address of the domain name server.